-New clinical trial design promises to accelerate cancer drug approvalsJune 14th, 2012 By Erika Matich in Cancer /
+New clinical trial design promises to accelerate cancer drug approvalsJune 14, 2012 By Erika Matich in Medicine & Health / Cancer

 Patients with early-stage breast cancer usually have to wait years to receive new cancer drugs but new guidance from the Food and Drug Administration (FDA) promises to reduce substantially the time and cost of getting new treatments to patients.
 The approach is based on a trial design being tested in the I-SPY 2 TRIAL, an innovative Phase II breast cancer trial.